FelipeSulser/FelipeSulser.github.io/about.md

 ---
+title: About
 layout: page
-title: About
-permalink: /about/
+permalink: "/about/"
 ---

-Computer Science Master student at ETH Zürich
+Machine Learning and Advanced Analytics Consultant at ipt

 ### More Information

 My interests are:

+- Data Science
 - Big Data
-- Data Science
 - Functional Programming

 ### Contact me